fenago/tableau-intermediate/lab-guides/md/Lab_5.md

-In this recipe, we chose to select all of the records in our dataset that fall within a certain date range.
+In this lab, we chose to select all of the records in our dataset that fall within a certain date range.
 We specified the start date and the end date, and Tableau filtered out all dates that fall out of this range.